Your cookie preferences

 UK energy providers

 There are some arguments that energy providers could afford to keep prices low but instead choose to maximise profits by raising prices.
 However, the industry regulator Ofgem aims to provide transparency in the way the sector prices its gas and electricity.
 Ofgem also aims to keep the market competitive to ensure that consumers get the fairest price possible.
-You can go to the Ofgem website to see how much profit suppliers made each year.
+You can go to the Ofgem website to see how much profit suppliers make each year.

 What makes energy cheaper?